Android-for-Python/Android-for-Python-Users/README.md

 Do not add Python system modules, only packages you might install with pip3 on the desktop.
 Or for some recipes, other recipies whose name begins with 'lib'.

 There are some pip3 packages that are added automatically, no need to put these in requirements: `libffi, openssl, sqlite3, setuptools, six, pyjnius, android, certifi`.

-The current Buildozer default version for Kivy is obsolete, change it to `requirements = python3,kivy==2.0.0`

 The packages you add here **must be pure Python, or have a recipe** [in this list](https://github.com/kivy/python-for-android/tree/develop/pythonforandroid/recipes).
 If this is not the case, the options are to: